ottogroup/flink-spector/README.md

 ## Getting started

 ### Get the Latest Release:
-> Note: The current build works with Flink versions 1.1.0 and later.
+> Note: The current build works with Flink version 1.1.4.
 > If you're using Scala 2.11 change the ending of the artifactId.

 Include in your project's pom.xml: